Whale Watching in Tofino

 Whale watching in Tofino is the best location in the world for taking in the breathtaking sights to witness these gentle giants up close.

-Each spring over 20,000 Gray whales swim past Tofino, migrating from their birth waters in the Baja Peninsula on their journey north towards the Bering, Chukchi and western Beaufort Seas to repeat their birthing and mating cycle.
+Each spring over 20,000 Gray whales swim past the west coast of Tofino, migrating from their birth waters in the Baja Peninsula on their journey north towards the Bering, Chukchi and western Beaufort Seas to repeat their birthing and mating cycle.
 There are over 200 ‘resident’ Gray whales that stay in the area between April to November.
 Some of the resident whales are well known to locals, like Two Dot Star and Saddle, which have been seen regularly since the 1970’s.

 These majestic ocean goliaths are most often seen in the Tofino waters during the summer, providing visitors ample opportunity to enjoy whale watching.
 Gray whales will often breach, or leap out of the water, but this activity is more common with Humpback whales, also frequent visitors to the Clayoquot sound.